 - Company names.
 You must not use any Trademarks as part of your company name, trademark, or logo.

 - Domain names.
-If you want to include all or part of a Neo Technology Trademark in a domain name, you must first receive written permission from Neo Technology.
+If you want to include all or part of a Neo4j Trademark in a domain name, you must first receive written permission from Neo4j.
 This includes uses for user groups, developer groups, or international groups.
 We may approve many such uses, but we need to do this on a case-by-case basis.